argonautproject/cgm/input/pagecontent/index.md

 #### Provider App to EHR

 For provider-facing apps, the app can be integrated directly into the EHR's user interface using the SMART on FHIR EHR launch workflow.
-This workflow is widely supported by EHRs and allows apps to run within the EHR's creen rel estate.
+This workflow is widely supported by EHRs and allows apps to run within the EHR's screen real estate.
 The EHR-integrated app might represent a device manufacturer or an independent diabetes management platform.
 The app can retrieve the patient's ID and demographics from the EHR in real-time using the FHIR US Core Patient API.

 To correlate the patient with a data record in the app's backend system, an in-brand or out-of-band process can be employed.